speg03/kfp-toolbox/README.md

     ...
 ```

-To apply to components other than Python function-based components, use as a function.
+For other components, wrap the component as a function.

 ```python
 component = kfp.components.load_component_from_file("path/to/component.yaml")